 Next is the ‘move up’ buyer, who is firmly in the catbird seat.
 It only makes sense that the higher in price you go, the softer the market is.
 For example, in Evergreen, 38 percent of the available singlefamily inventory is already under contract.
 On average, Evergreen has a balanced market.
 The median sales price over the last 12 months is $675,000, by the way.
 So, let’s say you sell your $675,000 house and now, because of a huge promotion or inheritance, you are looking to buy something around $2,000,000, plus or minus.
 We can dream, can’t we?!
 So, you sell your $675,000 house, and at 96 – 98 percent of asking price, which is statistically accurate (Denver Metro: 99.9 percent.
 Different animal.).
 Then, you go searching for that luxury home and, lo and behold, 80 percent of the homes that come up in your search are available, and many have been on the market for a long time (five months on average)!
 Oh, and statistically, you’ll get 5 – 8 percent off the price too.
 Please don’t tellme about the $2 million dollar house that sold for full price, because it’s matched by one that sold 10 percent or 12 percent below list.
 Still, catbird seat.

 What’s left are the ‘move out’ buyers, as in moving out of town or out of state, or just out of real estate ownership.
 In which case, unless they’re moving to the upper East Coast or the West Coast, they won’t have trouble finding a replacement home with the money they take from the sale of their home here.
 Some won’t buy again at all, at least for now.
 They are moving in with family, or have decided just to travel and get rid of all their stuff.
 That sounds appealing.
 Some are liquidating rental properties.
 All of these are fortunate to simply ‘cash out’ in a strong market.
+Contact House Buyer Network for more expert advice and consultation on real estate issues.

 This brings us to the question: When is the right time to sell?
 When is the peak?!
 Be patient.
 First, you have to ask, “How much time do I have to stay right where I am?”
 That’s highly relevant since we all have (unknown) expiration dates.
 Is where I am where I want to be for the next 10 years or more?
 How important is it that I sell at the peak of the market?
 And again, when will that be?
 Okay, now I can answer that one.
 Nobody knows!
 Nobody ever knows until it’s passed.
 Sorry.
 Still, ask yourself this: Is it better to sell four months before the peak, or four months after?
 On a curve, they look much the same, barring something cataclysmic.
 I can answer that one too.
 Cataclysm or not, unequivocally, before!
 Because before the peak, buyers are still eager.
 They pay the highest price and extract the least flesh (inspection demands) in the process.
 I never say never, and I never use the words “trust me,” but trust me.
 As much fun as it is selling in an upward market, chasing the market down is a horrible experience.
 George Strait and I have been to some rodeos.
 But it’s Joanie Mitchell who sang so profoundly, “Don’t it always seem to go that you don’t know what you got ’til it’s gone.”

 Let me visit another critical factor in all this sell/buy conversation.
 Regardless (I so wanted to write irregardless just for Holly) which scenario you are, there are factors that change the game.
 It’s a given that the immutable “Location, Location, Location” always has an impact.
 But the big one in our faces right now is rising interest rates.
 They are up about a 1⁄2 percent from their low.
 That’s a $200 mortgage hike on a $400,000 loan.
 When buyers qualify for less house, home values are affected.
 And it won’t help you any on the buying end either.
 Numbers like this can be absorbed more easily by some than others, but just know that property values are all tied together from the entry level home to the mansion on the hill.
+Read the post by OnQFinancial on VA home loans rates and discover the benefits of it for yourself.

 Happy Spring and Happy Homes from The (original) “Home” Team.